 Why you’ll love this recipe

-- These muffins combine flavours like vanilla, pumpkin spice, apple cider, pumpkin puree and chocolate – which results in a really decadent muffin that tastes like it was meant for fall!
+- All the best Fall flavours.
+These muffins combine flavours like vanilla, pumpkin spice, apple cider, pumpkin puree and chocolate which results in a really decadent muffin that tastes like it was meant for fall!

-- This recipe is easy to make and can be whipped up using just 2 bowls and a spatula!
+- Easy to make.
+This recipe is easy to make and can be whipped up using just 2 bowls and a spatula!
 No mixers or fancy equipment needed.

 How to make pumpkin chocolate chip muffins